 How does nutrient limitation or co-limitation of forest productivity develop through time?

-Which plant and soil mechanisms are most important to intermediate-term (5-15 y) responses to added N and P?
+Which plant and soil mechanisms are most important to intermediate-term (5-15 y) responses that maintain N and P co-limitation?

 How do plant and microbial responses to added N and P vary across a native soil fertility gradient?

 Approach.
 We will continue N and P fertilization in 13 northern hardwood stands located in three sites (Hubbard Brook, Bartlett Experimental Forest, Jeffers Brook) in the White Mountain region.
 The sites were chosen to represent regional variation in soil mineralogy.
 Each stand has four plots (each plot is 0.25 ha in the older stands and 0.16 ha in the younger stands)-- a control plot and three plots treated with N (30 kg N ha-1yr-1), P (10 kg P ha-1yr -1), and both N and P, added annually since spring 2011.
-These relatively low doses are designed to alter site fertility while minimizing artifacts associated with higher doses of fertilizer.
-Other plots in these stands received a one-time wollastonite (CaSiO3) addition in 2012.
+These relatively low doses are designed to alter site fertility while minimizing artifacts associated with higher doses of fertilizer..
 We will quantify tree growth and mortality, litterfall, total soil respiration, and fine root growth responses to N and P to test for limitation or co-limitation of forest productivity.
 We will also measure soil enzyme activities, microbial nutrient pools and turnover, rhizosphere allocation, and mycorrhizal functional groups to identify belowground responses that mediate nutrient recycling and plant uptake.
 The various mechanisms contributing to nutrient recycling and productivity responses will be compared across our suite of 13 stands to evaluate how initial soil fertility and successional stage influence responses.
 Results will be used in the MEL model for more general application in forest ecosystems and will contribute to our theoretical understanding of nutrient limitation.

 2.3 Theme 2: Changing Climate